marshray/marshray-public-misc/settings/unix/ubuntu/ubuntu_new_set_up.md

 ## Sudoers

-I prefer some changes to sudoers:
+I prefer some changes to sudoers.
+They are not necessarily apropriate for your situation.

 ```sh
 sudo visudo